Kerbas-ad-astra/CommNet-Relays/README.md

 ##Credits

-Thanks to nightingale for Contract Configurator (and for implementing the SemiMajorAxis() method at my request) and toadicus for CommNet!
+Many thanks to nightingale for Contract Configurator (and for implementing the SemiMajorAxis() method at my request, and accepting my HasAntenna parameter), toadicus for AntennaRange (which inspired the initial revision of this contract pack), and Squad for implementing CommNet!

 ##License

-CommNet Relays is copyright 2015-2016 Kerbas_ad_astra.
+CommNet Relays is copyright 2015-2017 Kerbas_ad_astra.
 Contract configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
 Any redistributions must use a different name and folder (per section 7c).
 All other rights (e.g. the CommNet Relays logo and agency definition files) reserved.